 Roberto Escobar is now just a simple old man

 Lugging my backpack into the hostel near Parque Lleras, the city's popular nightlife zone, Escobar and his bloody legacy were about the last things on my mind.
 I was dirty, exhausted, and judging from the rowdy Australians playing drinking games on the patio at 2 PM on Wednesday, not about to get the long sleep I so desperately required.
 I was hungover from drinking rum and aguardiente (literal translation: fiery water) on Colombia’s coast for the past two weeks, and had a weird half-body sunburn from the time I had vastly underestimated how much booze a coconut could hold and passed out beneath a beach table in the midday heat.

-As I stowed my belongings in the dorm room and noted with some frustration that I was going to have to sleep on a top bunk that seemed to be seven feet off the ground, a stout, red-faced South African dude in a rugby jersey stumbled out of the communal bathroom.
+As I stowed my belongings in the dorm room and noted with some frustration that I was going to have to sleep on a top bunk that seemed to be two metres off the ground, a stout, red-faced South African dude in a rugby jersey stumbled out of the communal bathroom.
 To say that this gentleman had obviously just been doing cocaine would have been an grievous understatement: He looked like he had just head-butted a pastry chef.
-He snorted, slapped me on the back, and let me know in no uncertain terms that I had come to the right place to "fucking party."
+He snorted, slapped me on the back, and let me know in no uncertain terms that I had come to the right place to “fucking party.”

 “This is the place, bruh,” he assured me.
 “You know a fucking guy died here last month?
 He went too hard.
 Fucking legendary, bruh!”